-In a previous post I wrote about constraints and I promised in the comment area I would return to the concept.
-When looking to write about it I realized there were both internal and external constraints in business that I would need to address.
+While I have written a lot about constraints, I realized there were both internal, personal constraints and also external constraints in business that I would need to address.

-In this article I will talk about the constraints that begin with us, often the biggest constraints of all.
+In this article, I will talk about personal constraints, that is the constraints that begin with us, as they’re often the biggest constraints of all.

 It’s easy to blame external factors when we are our own biggest enemy most of the time.
 We need to fix ourselves before trying to improve our systems.